Kendi42/Kendi42/README.md

 - 👩🏿‍💻 Check out some of my recent projects
     - **A Web app enabling small businesses to sell products online and reach new customers.🌟**
         - https://github.com/Kendi42/Small-Business-Ecommerce-Site
-    - **A Mobile application that allows shoppers to self checkout at a super market**
+    - **A Mobile application that allows shoppers to self checkout at a super market.🌟**
         - https://github.com/Kendi42/Supermarket-Self-Checkout-App
     - **A Mobile application for students to book their dorm rooms**
         - https://github.com/Kendi42/Hostel-Booking-Application